weng-lab/umitools/README.md

 You can then feed the bam file without PCR duplicates to your downstream analysis.

-# Scripts for UMI RNA-seq
-### reformat_umi_fastq.py
-A script to reformat reads in a UMI fastq file so that the name of each record contains the UMI.
+# Other utilities

-### umi_mark_duplicates.py
+### umi_simulator.py
-A pair of FASTQ files are first reformatted using reformat_umi_fastq.py and then is aligned to get the bam file.
-This script can parse the umi barcode in the name of each read to mark duplicates.
+A simple in silico PCR simulator for UMI reads.

 ### find_hot_loci.py
 This script can find those "hot" loci, i.e. those loci that produce a huge number of reads and then it outputs a histogram.
 Optionally, you can include -o option so that it also outputs the corresponding bam records.

-### umi_simulator.py
-A simple in silico PCR simulator for UMI reads.

-# Scripts for UMI small RNA-seq
-### reformat_umi_sra_fastq.py
-This script idenitifies UMIs from UMI small RNA-seq data.
+# Contact us
+Yu Fu (Yu.Fu {at} umassmed.edu)